Physics & Astronomy guide

 Physics & Astronomy is a fascinating subject area that is fundamental to the development of modern society.

 Applications of the subject range from the very pure to the very practical, and a degree opens up a wide range of rewarding careers in scientific research and technological development, as well as in a variety of other professions.

 A substantial number of graduates continue onto postgraduate education, or enter employment that directly relies on their specialist skills.

 Students also find employment in careers where they are valued because of general skills gained during the course such as logical thinking, problem solving, numeracy and computer literacy.
 Examples include consulting, finance, computer programming and accountancy, as well as managerial and administrative positions.

 Non-professional job: Doesn't usually need a degree

-A Levels (or equivalent) in Physics and Mathematics is essential.
+For Physics & Astronomy courses, A Levels (or equivalent) in Physics and Mathematics are usually essential.

-Entry requirements change with each university.
-They tend to be high, so make sure you check with the institution you're interested in.
+Grades and other requirements change with each university.
+They tend to be high, so make sure you check for the institution you're interested in.

 BSc Hons, MPhys Hons, and MSci (Hons) in courses including: